ivallhon/awesome-aws-cli/docs/UsefulAWSCLICommands.md

 ## EC2

-### List instances that have a specific tag key, shot its tag value and a subset of relevant data
+### List instances that have a specific tag key, show its tag value and a subset of relevant data

 The following command uses server-side filtering (`--filter`) to list EC2 instances that have the tag `Name`.
-Then, using client-side filtering reduces the output to a the fields `InstanceId`, `InstanceType`, `ÀvailabilityZone`, `PrivateIP`, `PublicIP` and ` <Value of the given tag key>`, sorted by `AvailabilityZone`. s
+Then, using client-side filtering reduces the output to a the fields `InstanceId`, `InstanceType`, `ÀvailabilityZone`, `PrivateIP`, `PublicIP` and `<Value of the given tag key>`, sorted by `AvailabilityZone`.

+> [!TIP]
+> Always prefer server-side filtering when working with a large number of elements.

 ```bash
 export TAG_KEY=Name